 Many of those images don’t have accompanying text-based information, such as labels, captions, or titles, that can help describe the content of the images.

 Search is predominantly text-based, with keyword searches being the common way for someone to look for something – even pictures.
 It can be difficult to search for images through a search engine.
 The creation of annotations for images such as a set of keywords or a caption can make those searches easier for people.

-Traditional methods of annotating images tend to be manual, expensive, and labor intensive.
+Traditional methods of annotating images tend to be manual, expensive, and labor-intensive.

 There have been some other approaches to the automatic annotation of images, like the one described in Formulating Semantic Image Annotation as a Supervised Learning Problem (pdf).
 While that kind of approach can make it much easier to remove manual efforts in annotation, they still require some human interaction and review.

-An Approach to Automatic Annotation of Images
+An Approach to Automate Annotation of Images

 The annotation system in a nutshell would go as follows:

 - An image is received

 - Other Images which have similar features are identified

 - Text associated with the other images is obtained